umcconnell/destroyer2/docs/guide/game-events.md

 ## Already Placed

 Indicates the user has already placed his ships.
-Emitted when at least one player had placed their ships (and possibly already played), one or two had left and a player rejoined.
+Emitted when at least one player has placed his or her ships (and possibly already played), one or two have left, and a player rejoined.
 The UI should hide the ship-placement interface and display the game interface.

 -   **Type:** <br>
     `alreadyPlaced`